hcg1023/vue3-dnd/packages/vue3-dnd/README.md

 [website](https://hcg1023.github.io/vue3-dnd/) |
 [China's Internet](https://haochenguang.gitee.io/vue3-dnd/)

-React Dnd implementation in Vue3
+React Dnd implementation in Vue Composition-api.

+**Supports V2 and V3**

 If you think this project is helpful to you, I hope you can contribute a [star⭐](https://github.com/hcg1023/vue3-dnd)